natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

       - combine with  Regional Reserved Instances and SAvings Plans to benefit from discounts
       - Your charged at ondemand-rate whether you run instances or not
       - Best for short term, uniterrupted workloads that needs to be in a specific AZ
+  ### How to choose which purchaing option is for me?
+  - On demand : You walk into a car rental place and say, “I need a car for a few hours or days.”
+You pay only for what you use, and you can return it anytime.
+  - Reserved : You sign a 1-year or 3-year lease on a car.
+Because you commit for longer, you get a much lower monthly rate.
+  - Savings Plan : Instead of leasing one specific car, you commit to spend $X per month on cars over 1–3 years.
+You can drive different models (SUVs, sedans, etc.), and the company gives you a discounted rate across your usage.
+  - Spot instances : The car rental place calls you and says, “We’ve got a bunch of unused cars today — you can rent them super cheap, but if we need them back, you have to return them right away.”
+  - Dedicated Hosts : You rent the entire garage with one or more cars exclusively for yourself.
+You know exactly which cars are there, you choose which to drive, and no one else ever touches them.
+  - Dedicated Instances : You always get a car that no one else has used or will use, but you don’t get to pick which garage it’s in, or know if all your cars are in the same garage.
+  - Capacity : You call the rental agency and say, “I’ll need an SUV on Friday at 3 PM — hold it for me.”
+They guarantee that the car will be waiting when you need it.
+Reserve in a spcific AZ. you are guarateed no matter what.